-DOT&PF provides statewide average crash rates for a variety of intersection configurations based on the number of approaches and traffic control types.
+DOT&PF provides statewide average crash rates for a variety of intersection configurations based on the number of area approaches and traffic control types.
 The average crash rate represents the approximate number of crashes expected at a study intersection based on the total number of vehicles entering the intersection.
 However, none of the intersections experienced a significant number of crashes; those that did had no fatalities or major injuries.
-Therefore, the intersections were not studied further.